justin-a-richardson/excel-utilities/README.md

 ## Public Functions

-`getWorkbookName() As String` returns the full name of the current workbook.
+### Get SQL String

-`getSQLString(inputText As String, Optional includeCommas As Boolean = True) As String` returns a string formatted to fit into a SQL query.
+`getSQLString(inputText As String, Optional includeCommas As Boolean = True) As String` -> returns a string formatted to fit into a SQL query.
 Specifically, it escapes quotes, adds single quotes around the string, and optionally includes a comma at the end should you have multiple values that need copying (e.g., for a `VALUES` clause).

+### Get UUID

+`getUUID() As String` -> returns a psuedo-random, valid [version 4 UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier).

+### Get Workbook Name

+`getWorkbookName() As String` -> returns the full name of the current workbook.

+### To JSON

-`toJSON(ParamArray vals() As Variant) As String` requires you input alternating name and value fields and returns a JSON string.
+`toJSON(ParamArray vals() As Variant) As String` -> requires you input alternating name and value fields and returns a JSON string.
 E.g.,

 ||A|B|C|
 |---|---|---|---|